 It also applies when you reference an account that doesn’t exist or was opened with false information, or where you failed to pay the amount due within 10 days of receiving notice of the situation.

-Passing Bad Checks is a type of theft, and Cleveland prosecutors grade the charge based on the amount of money involved.
-Amounts up to $500 are a first degree misdemeanor, and can lead to a six month jail sentence if convicted, plus $1,000 in fines.
+In Ohio, passing bad checks become a criminal matter when the individual intends to commit fraud.
+Passing bad checks is a type of theft.
+Cleveland prosecutors grade the charge based on the amount of money involved.
+Amounts up to $500 are a first-degree misdemeanor, and can lead to a six-month jail sentence if convicted, plus $1,000 in fines.

 There are defenses in Passing Bad Checks cases, and the attorneys at Patituce & Associates have worked both sides of these cases as prosecutors and defense attorneys.

 Trust our experience when you’re facing passing bad checks charges in Cleveland.
 Call us today at (440) 471-7811 for a free consultation.